 The Importance of Parsi New Year Celebration in August

 The Parsi New Year’s Day in India is not celebrated in the month of March like it is celebrated in other parts of the world.
-In India, the Parsi New Year date is different; it is 16th August 2021 this year.
+In India, the Parsi New Year date is different; it is Aug 16 this year.
 The Parsi community in India follows the Shahanshahi calendar, and it doesn’t count for leap years.
-Thus, last year in 2020, the Parsi New Year Festival was celebrated on 17th August 2020.

 History of Parsi New Year